Fact check: Trump claims 'growing' crisis on southern border

 And though Trump has focused on the border, illegal immigration in the U.S. is being driven by another factor: people who overstay their visas.
 More than 701,900 people overstayed their visas during fiscal year 2017, according to the Department of Homeland Security.
 People who overstay their visas usually enter the country from an airport, not from the border.

+It's hard to nail this number down exactly.
+According to data from the White House, in December, about 32,000 "family units" and 5,000 "unaccompanied minors" were apprehended at the border.
+But a "family unit" typically counts as a mother and child/children, so we don't how many of that 32,000 number are children and how many are adults.

+Smuggling of children is exceedingly rare.
+In the first five months of fiscal year 2018, Department of Homeland Security data saw the number of child trafficking cases rise to 191.
+Still, that number accounted for roughly 0.5 percent of border crossings during the same period.

-We don't have data around that number just yet.
-But there has indeed been a surge of children and families apprehended at the southern border.
-Apprehensions of unaccompanied migrant children were up 21 percent from fiscal year 2017 to fiscal year 2018, and apprehensions of families travelling together was up 42 percent during the same period.
+That said, it's fair to say the number of unaccompanied migrant children has been surging.
+Apprehensions of unaccompanied migrant children were up 21 percent from fiscal year 2017 to fiscal year 2018, and apprehensions of families traveling together was up 42 percent during the same period.

-Crossings particularly surged in October and November 2018, when 10,265 unaccompanied migrant children and 48,287 migrants travelling as families were apprehended at the border.
+Crossings particularly surged in October and November, when 10,265 unaccompanied migrant children and 48,287 migrants traveling as families were apprehended at the border.
 Similarly high numbers of unaccompanied children were seen in 2014, but the numbers of families mark record highs, according to data going back to 2013.

-The DEA says the vast majority of hard drugs from Mexican cartels come into the US come through legal ports of entry, which wouldn’t be affected by a wall.
+The DEA says the vast majority of hard drugs from Mexican cartels come into the U.S. through legal ports of entry, which wouldn’t be affected by a wall.

-According to a 2015 National Drug Threat Assessment by the DEA, Mexican drug cartels “transport the bulk of their drugs over the Southwest border through ports of entry (POEs) using passenger vehicles or tractor trailers.
-The drugs are typically secreted in hidden compartments when transported in passenger vehicles or comingled with legitimate goods when transported in tractor trailers."
+According to a 2018 National Drug Threat Assessment by the DEA, Mexican drug cartels “transport the bulk of their drugs over the Southwest border through ports of entry (POEs) using passenger vehicles or tractor trailers.
+The drugs are typically secreted in hidden compartments when transported in passenger vehicles or commingled with legitimate goods when transported in tractor trailers."

 And then-Department of Homeland Security Secretary John Kelly said during a Senate hearing in April 2017 that illegal drug traffic “mostly comes through the ports of entry.”